tomastrajan/project-euler/README.md

-# Project Euler problem solutions in Javascript
+# Project Euler solutions in Javascript

-I decided to try to solve as much [Project Euler](https://projecteuler.net) puzzles as possible using Javascript (ECMAScript 2015)
+I decided to try to solve as much [Project Euler](https://projecteuler.net) puzzles as possible using Javascript (ECMAScript 2015).

-Use `npm test` to run all implemented solutions
+Use `npm test` to run all implemented solutions.

 ### Implementation

-Solutions are implemented directly inside of test files to make it more readable and easier to implement.
+Solutions are implemented directly inside of test files to see the problem description during actual development.

 - problem name is used as a first parameter of `describe` function
 - problem description is used as the first parameter of `it` function.